wunderdogsw/w3/README.md

 ### Font Files

 This project uses font files that currently cannot be shared publicly outside Wunderdog.
 If you're working at Wunderdog, you can ask Toto for the font files.
+Once you have access to the font files place them to the `/fonts` directory.

 If you don't have access to the font files, you can as a workaround use your browser's default fonts by setting the environment variable `GATSBY_ENABLE_FONTS` as `false`.